Son del Corazón

-Son del Corazón is the first album released by Mexican singer Pilar Montenegro.
+Son del Corazón (They Are from the Heart) is the first album released by Mexican singer Pilar Montenegro.
 It was released November 13, 1996.

 This album yielded two singles: "De Amarte" and "Eres Todo Para Mí", which is a Spanish version of a Neil Sedaka single titled "You Mean Everything To Me".

 Track listing

 All tracks written by Fernando Riba and Kiko Campos, except where noted.